potetm/tims-brew/README.md

 ```
 git clone https://github.com/potetm/tims-brew.git
 cd tims-brew
-./installer.sh -i
+./installer.sh
 ```

-In the event I add new config files, simply run
+In the event I add or update a config file, simply run

 '''
 ./installer.sh
 '''

 to link in the new config files in.
-Files will update automatically when you update this repository with a `git pull`.
+Linked files (e.g. `/etc/profile`) will update automatically when you update this repository with a `git pull`.

 Not sure the force linking is actually a stellar idea, but I'd rather use the newest versions of those and I never had any problems with (ehm...)
 MacPorts.